Skip to main content

 • The campaign is complete, and you don't plan to run it again soon

-• The campaign is seasonal (e.g., holiday outreach,) and you'll reference it next year
+• The campaign is seasonal (e.g., holiday outreach) and you'll reference it later

-• You're testing campaigns and want to save unsuccessful versions for analysis
+• You're testing campaigns and want to save old versions for analysis

 Pause when: